girikgarg8/Flights-API-Gateway/README.md

 <h3>Introduction to the API Gateway Service</h3>
 <p>
     Flight Ticket Booking API Gateway Service is a Node.js-based microservice that acts as a single entry point for various services in the flight ticket booking system.
-This service facilitates user registration, authentication, and routing requests to the appropriate microservices while implementing essential features such as JWT token authentication, rate limiting, and reverse proxy.
+This service facilitates user registration, authentication, and routing requests to the appropriate microservices while implementing essential features such as JWT token authentication, rate limiting, and reverse proxy
 </p>